davidfekke/fek.io/src/blog/2021-03-29/upgrading-to-gatsby-3-0.md

 const graphql = require('gatsby').graphql;
 ```

 I am also using an extra frontmatter variable for specifying an extra variable for the `cover_image`.
 This allows me to specifiy a unique cover graphic in my header for each post.
-I was able to add this by adding the following schema addtion in the `gatsby_node.js` file;
+I was able to add this by adding the following schema addition in the `gatsby_node.js` file;

 ```javascript
 exports.createSchemaCustomization = ({ actions }) => {